C1. Patterns and Relationships

 • a name for the new video club.

-Invite teams to complete the task.
-Circulate among students and intervene as needed.
+As pairs are completing the task, circulate and provide support as needed.
 Pay particular attention to how students organize the items (points) on the loyalty cards.

 Possible Observations Possible Interventions